 — The fact that we also fly the runners out by helicopter or take them by boat to the middle of nowhere obviously helps make it an even more amazing experience, Koen concludes.

-Helicopter transfer might sound a bit grand for an otherwise modest sport, but Bas explains that they want to create the feeling that the participants, who mostly live in urban areas in the Netherlands, have come to the end of the world when they arrive in Arjeplog.
+Helicopter transfer might sound a bit grand for an otherwise modest sport.
+Still, Bas explains that they want to create the feeling that the participants, who mostly live in urban areas in the Netherlands, have come to the end of the world when they arrive in Arjeplog.

 — And from there we continue even further into something they’ve never experienced before.